JoshMcMillen/avatax-mcp-server/README.md

 5. **Start** the MCP server from the Server Control tab
 6. **Add** to Claude Desktop using the provided configuration

+### 🎯 Automatic Launch

+The AvaTax MCP Server makes setup as easy as possible:

+- **Fresh Installation**: The app automatically launches after installation completes
+- **Upgrades**: After upgrading, the app starts automatically so you can continue working
+- **Smart Configuration**: Your Claude Desktop configuration is generated automatically when you save credentials
+- **Visual Interface**: No command-line work required - everything is done through the desktop app

+The app will start automatically after installation, and you can navigate to whichever tab you need!

 ## Features

 - **Tax Calculation**: Calculate sales tax, VAT, and other transaction taxes with line-item detail